diabagatekelly/day-in-a-life/README.md

-Description
-This project is a simple one page website about a day in my life.
+Description - This project is a simple one page website about a day in my life.

-Languages & Technologies
-This project utilizes simple HTML5 and CSS3.
+Languages & Technologies - HTML5 and CSS3.